 - Regional anesthesia: Medicine is injected to numb the body area where the surgery or procedure will be done.
 You will remain awake during the surgery or procedure.

 Your surgeon will make an incision in your abdomen.
 The size of the incision will depend on what type of problem the surgeon is looking for.
 Once the surgeon is finished with the laparotomy, he will close your abdomen.
 The surgeon may use stitches to sew up the tissue underneath your skin.
 Then he will use sutures, staples, adhesive strips, or surgery glue to keep the incision closed.

 You will be taken to the recovery room.
-When caregivers feel you are ready, you will be taken to your hospital room.
-Do not get out of bed until your caregiver says it is okay.
+When healthcare providers feel you are ready, you will be taken to your hospital room.
+Do not get out of bed until your healthcare provider says it is okay.
 The bandage over your incision keeps the area clean and dry to prevent infection.
-A caregiver may remove the bandage soon after surgery to check your incision.
+A healthcare provider may remove the bandage soon after surgery to check your incision.

 - Take deep breaths and cough 10 times each hour.
 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.

 - You will be able to drink liquids and eat certain foods once your stomach function returns after surgery.
 You may be given ice chips at first.
 Then you will get liquids such as water, broth, juice, and clear soft drinks.
 If your stomach does not become upset, you may then be given soft foods, such as ice cream and applesauce.
 Once you can eat soft foods easily, you may slowly begin to eat solid foods.